knz/programming-in-c/assignments/6_bloom/README.rst

 7. (Optionally) Improve your implementation of the array API, taking advantage of your knowledge that there are only two possible values at each position.
-Please note that you should try to assume as little as possible about the machine on which the code is use.
+Please note that you should try to assume as little as possible about the machine on which the code is used.
 Hint: https://en.wikipedia.org/wiki/Bit_array

 **Informatics only:** While you are iterating in step 6, keep a journal of your